Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/manage-skype-for-business-online-policies-with-microsoft-365-powershell.md

 > [!NOTE]
-> Un plan de numérotation Skype Entreprise Online ne diffère d'une stratégie que par le nom.
-Le nom « plan de numérotation » a été préféré à « stratégie de numérotation » (par exemple) afin d'assurer la compatibilité descendante avec Office Communications Server et Exchange.
+> A Skype for Business Online dial plan is a policy in every respect except the name.
+The name "dial plan" was chosen instead of, say, "dialing policy" in order to provide backward compatibility with Office Communications Server and with Exchange.

 Par exemple, pour voir toutes les stratégies de voix que vous pouvez utiliser, il suffit d’exécuter la commande suivante :